 - Send test emails to specified addresses from within the app, using the ‘Send Preview’ feature, e.g. to self, stakeholders, administrators, etc.

-The completed template is then submitted to an administrator for approval, who will receive notification.
+The completed template is then submitted to an Organization Administrator or Workspace Owner for approval, who will receive notification.
 Once submitted, the revised template is locked down against further changes.
 And once approved, the template is immediately published and pushed into production via API.

 To protect the production environment, published templates cannot be edited.
-However, audit logs and revision histories make it easy to identify the source of any errors, adding a previously absent layer of accountability.
+However, revision histories make it easy to identify the source of any errors, adding a previously absent layer of accountability.
 And making additional changes simply means repeating the process, starting again with a duplicate of the base template.

 With Dyspatch, The Company has significantly streamlined their email production workflows and reduced dependency on developers for email related tasks.
 This improved efficiency has led to an ability to test and optimize emails on a scale and at a pace that would previously have been impossible, particularly for transactional email, allowing teams to focus on improving customer engagement, driving growth, and increasing ROI.